-Under the Anti-social Behaviour, Crime and Policing Act 2014, any person who permits a dog that is in their charge to foul any area to which the public has access is committing an offence.
-The local authority are responsible for monitoring dog fouling and for taking offenders to court.
+Under the Anti-Social Behaviour, Crime and Policing Act 2014, any person who permits a dog that is in their charge to foul any area to which the public has access is committing an offence.
+The local authority is responsible for monitoring dog fouling and for taking offenders to court.

 What happens if my dog fouls in a public place?

 We encourage all dog owners to clean up after their dog has fouled in a public place, as dog fouling is unpleasant and poses a public health risk.
 If your dog fouls in a public place and you do not clean it up, you will be breaking a Public Spaces Protection Order under the Anti-social Behaviour, Crime and Policing Act 2014.